TimGoebel/VisionStream/READ.md

 YOLO Models: Pre-trained YOLO models can be downloaded from Ultralytics YOLO repository.
 RTSP Stream URL: Ensure the RTSP stream URL is accessible for your network.

+Usage
-streamlit run app.py
+Run the application with the following command: streamlit run app.py

 Available Settings
 Video Source: Select from options like d435, web, video, and RTSP.